Swistusmen/ResourceManager/README.md

 # ResourceManager
-Gathering infos about currency, resources, cryptocurrencys and makes in excel, makes some calculations
+Gathering infos about currency, resources, cryptocurrencys, operates on worksheet in excel, makes some calculations